lukplamino/DADS7202_HW02-CNN_MNLP_Group/README.md

 - To compare the highest accuracy on test set of each Pre-training models under the same conditions and the same seeds,
 <img src="https://github.com/lukplamino/DADS7202_HW02-CNN_MNLP_Group/blob/main/Images/Performance2.png" style="width:500px;"/>

+-	The best pre-trained model (No Fine-tune) among the selected models is Xception with average accuracy rate at 85.37% while after fine tuning it turns out that VGG16 becomes the best model with the highest accuracy on test set at 91.66% from 84.63%
+-	After fine-tuning, all selected models show improvement on test accuracy average at 5.23%

 ### 🪟 Evaluation metric on Test set

 <img src="https://github.com/lukplamino/DADS7202_HW02-CNN_MNLP_Group/blob/main/Images/Evaluation-Matrix.png" style="width:600px;"/>